 - A capability to analyze complex issues and identify high-leverage interventions

-- A plan of practice and application ready to implement in work-related settings
+- A practical plan ready to immediately implement in your classroom or school

 Through highly interactive approaches, participants will learn and practice strategies and tools for working together and solving problems that will transform your classrooms and your staff rooms.
 Visit http://pugetsoundcenterforpl.org/systems-thinking-with-the-waters-foundation/ for more information and registration.

 - attendance and performance data